livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 ![Encrypted USB](/assets/images/opsec-basics/enc_usb.png)

+**Update 01/08/17**: In the following Google research, the authors divided the attackers into hobbyist, professional, and nation state then went on to search for vulnerabilities in a number of different encrypted USB devices.
+Very impressive what they've found.
+A lot of failures on the hardware level, for example in the TEMPEST extraction prevention measures or epoxy security.
+A lot of these devices share the same microcontroller and implicitely the same bugs.

+[Attacking encrypted USB keys the hard(ware) way](https://cdn.elie.net/talks/analyzing-secure-usb-the-hardware-way-slides.pdf) - Jean-Michel Picod, Remi Audebert, Sven Blumenstein, Elie Bursztein

 ## Disable microphone
 Malware that [eavesdrops via computer microphones](http://inhomelandsecurity.com/malware-that-eavesdrops-via-computer-microphones-is-stealing-hundreds-of-gigs-of-data) is far from just a theoretical problem.
 Metasploit incorporated plugins for [recording webcam and microphone](https://null-byte.wonderhowto.com/how-to/hack-like-pro-remotely-record-listen-microphone-anyones-computer-0143966/) long long time ago.
 It’s effortless and straightforward for anyone now to become the next Bond with these tools a bit of social engineering.